St. Louis Invokana Kidney Lawsuits – Current Invokana Lawsuit Information for Residents of St. Louis

 Today, physicians and researchers question whether there are true benefits from Invokana that could ever outweigh its many risks.

 Experts assert that Janssen knew of or suspected the risks posed by Invokana before the drug was approved in 2013.
 Invokana lawsuits allege that Janssen failed to adequately research the risks posed by the drug or to warn consumers.

-Given that approximately 26 million Americans suffer from Type II diabetes, and that Invokana quickly rose to popularity due to aggressive marketing campaigns, it is reasonable to think that many Americans, including residents of Philadelphia, have suffered from side effects or wrongful death and have grounds to file Philadelphia Invokana lawsuits.
+Given that approximately 26 million Americans suffer from Type II diabetes, and that Invokana quickly rose to popularity due to aggressive marketing campaigns, it is reasonable to think that many Americans, including residents of St. Louis, have suffered from side effects or wrongful death and have grounds to file St. Louis Invokana lawsuits.
 Attorneys believe that as this information reaches the public, Janssen will face an onslaught of Invokana lawsuits, which are likely to be consolidated as a multidistrict litigation in U.S. District Court.

 Experts say Janssen knew of Invokana’s risks but failed to warn consumers.

 Janssen has faced numerous product liability lawsuits in recent years, including litigation for injuries and wrongful death related to Topamax, Risperdal, Xarelto, Invega, and Natracor.
 Janssen and its parent corporation Johnson & Johnson resolved a federal lawsuit filed by the U.S. Department of Justice in 2013 by agreeing to pay $1.391 billion.
 The company was accused of marketing Risperdal, Invega and Natracor for off-market purposes.
 Xarelto is currently the subject of a multidistrict litigation in U.S. District Court in the Eastern District of Louisiana; the litigation has swelled to include more than 550 national cases as of June 2015.